yhatt/marp-cli-example/README.md

 **You can try edit and preview on the web now!** Open https://github.dev/yhatt/marp-cli-example/blob/master/PITCHME.md or hit <kbd>.</kbd> key on this repository, and install [Marp for VS Code] extension.

-[Marp for VS Code]: https://marketplace.visualstudio.com/items?itemName=marp-team.marp-vscode
+[marp for vs code]: https://marketplace.visualstudio.com/items?itemName=marp-team.marp-vscode

 #### Preview via CLI